-Data collection for the sixth round of the National Audit of Intermediate Care is open and will run until the 27th July 2018.
+Data collection for the sixth round of the National Audit of Intermediate Care has now closed.

 NHS England, the Welsh Government and the Northern Ireland Public Health Agency / Health & Social Care Board are funding NAIC 2018.
 Commissioners and Providers of intermediate care services in England, Wales and Northern Ireland can participate free of charge.

 All organisations in Wales and Northern Ireland are registered to take part in NAIC 2018.

 HQIP has announced that the National Audit of Intermediate Care has been included on the 2018/19 Quality Accounts list.
 You can find out more about legislation regarding the HQIP quality accounts and the statutory and mandatory requirements for Clinical Audit via the Key Resources page.

 As in previous iterations of the NAIC, the audit has commissioner and provider organisational level components.
 The NAIC also collect data from providers for the following four intermediate care service categories; crisis response, home based intermediate care, bed based intermediate care and re-ablement services.